Our Team

 Robert D. Demont, CFRE, President

-Bob has personally chaired six capital campaigns for not-for-profit organizations.
-He is past president of the Association of Fundraising Professionals (AFP), Northern New England Chapter, was a faculty member of AFP’s First Course and Survey Course, and a guest lecturer at Lesley College.
-He also has completed the Executive Leadership Institute sponsored by AFP in conjunction with the Indiana University Center on Philanthropy.
+Previously, Bob served as Field Coordinator for US Representative William S. Cohen (Maine)’s successful US Senate campaign and was an independent marketing consultant.
+He was also a promotion manager, performer, and recruiter for the international educational organization Up with People.
+He is a past President of the Association of Fundraising Professionals (AFP) Northern New England Chapter, was a faculty member of AFP’s First Course and Survey Course, and a guest lecturer at Lesley College.
+He has also completed the Executive Leadership Institute sponsored by AFP in conjunction with the Indiana University Center on Philanthropy.
+AFP-NNE honored Bob with its only Lifetime Achievement Award for his outstanding service in advancing ethical and professional standards in philanthropy.

 John Lanham, MBA, CFRE, Vice President

-Following undergraduate work at Wake Forest University in North Carolina, John completed his MBA at the University of Denver focusing on marketing and management.
-While studying at the University of Denver, John worked directly with the Dean of the Daniels College of Business and the ethics department as the Graduate Assistant for Diversity and Inclusion in order to bridge cultural gaps between foreign and domestic students.
-He was awarded Business Graduate Student of the Year in the spring of 2016 as a result of his progressive work.
+Following undergraduate work at Wake Forest University in North Carolina, John completed his MBA at the University of Denver (DU).
+While studying at DU, John worked directly with the Dean of the Daniels College of Business and the ethics department as the Graduate Assistant for Diversity and Inclusion to bridge cultural gaps between foreign and domestic students.
+He was awarded Business Graduate Student of the Year in the spring of 2016 for his work.

 Joseph Cannon, Managing Director